DylanMeeus/springboot_jwt_blog/_posts/2015-09-15-angular-2-series-part-2-domain-models-and-dependency-injection.markdown

 ...
 ```

 The array syntax we used for binding `UserFactory` to our component is the shorthand way of doing it.
 We can also explicitly state what we want to bind to, which gives us the option of binding to other classes.
-For example, if we wanted to call our `UserFactory` something different when it is injected and used, we could bind an alternate token to it.
+For example, we could bind `User` to `UserFactory` directly.

 ```js
 // app.ts